stringtree/hath/README.md

 };
 ```
 **hath** will use the above defaults for any fields not specified in the options object,
-so feel free to override (say) just the summary, or just pass and fail, etc.
+so feel free to override (say) just the summary, or just pass or fail, etc.

-### Exceptions and Events
+### Errors, Exceptions and Events

 **hath** does nothing to catch exceptions or events.
 If you care about the exception or event behaviour of your code, you will need to catch them explicitly in your tests.